taleodor/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 Unlike the "development" setup described above, this requires re-build the whole distribution after doing any change in the code.

-### Running tests using an embedded server

-For test driven development, it is possible to run the Keycloak server deployed on real Quarkus server.
-This can be achieved by add the `auth-server-quarkus-embedded` profile when running the testsuite.

-    mvn -f testsuite/integration-arquillian/pom.xml -Pauth-server-quarkus-embedded clean install -Dtest=LoginTest

-After running this command, you should also be able to run tests from your IDE.
-For that, make sure you have the `auth-server-quarkus-embedded` profile enabled.

-When running in embedded mode, the `build` phase happens every time the server is started, and it is based on the same configuration used during a full-distribution test run(e.g.: `auth-server-quarkus` profile is active).

-There are a few limitations when running tests.
-The well-known limitations are:

-* FIPS tests not working
-* Deploying script providers not working.
-Probably any test deploying JAR files.
-* Re-starting the server during a test execution is taking too much metaspace.
-Need more investigation.

 ## Debugging - tips & tricks

 ### Arquillian debugging